1 - 2022 | Ultimate Marketing Group

 2- Maintenance Page – Once the files are zipped and downloaded, the files should be removed from the web hosting, to keep away from poor user experience while cleaning the hack.
 An ‘Under Maintenance’ page should be created to avoid creating skepticism with site visitors.

-3- Replacing Core files – In the situation of a WordPress hack, download a fresh WordPress copy of the same version the infected site is using.
+3- Reinstall core files – To fix a hacked WordPress site, download a fresh copy of the same version of WordPress being used on the infected site.
+Replace the core files with the downloaded files.
 Then delete the wp-include and wp-admin folders, as well as any WordPress root files.
-Do not delete the wp-content and wp-config.php file.
+Do not delete the “wp-content” and “wp-config” files.

 5- Replace themes and plugins – Following up the replacement of the core files, you should proceed to replacing all plugins.
-Download files from the WordPress repository whenever possible and, in the case of premium plugins, make sure that the version downloaded from the source is clean by scanning the zip file using Virus Total.
-In instances where the developers have not cleaned up their themes or plugins, beginning a manual scanning process to remove malicious codes and files is necessary.
+Download files from the WordPress repository whenever you can.
+If you are using premium plugins, make sure to scan the zip file with Virus Total to ensure that the downloaded version is clean.
+If developers haven’t cleaned up their themes or plugins, it’s necessary to manually scan and remove any malicious codes or files.
 This could be one of the most time-consuming parts of this process.

 6- Scan the database – You often see the database infected as well.
 A copy of the database file should be downloaded and scanned for any injected malicious code.
 This is also a manual process, searching for the most common code injections and removing them.
 We use various open source tools, such as SonarQube.